is-a-dev/docs/src/maintainers/reviewing-prs.md

 ![](../media/reviewing-prs/checks-failed.png)

 *Request changes* based on the issues at hand.
 Do not be rude in your review and act professionally.
+We recommend using reviewbot to streamline the process of requesting changes!

 If there are no issues with the PR at this point, you are free to merge it.
 If you requested changes, please *apply labels to the PR*.
 For example, if the PR violates our ToS because it is a commercial website: